-We would like to demonstrate the scientific support of the geometric configuration chosen for our 3D model of the spine:
+The purpose of this page is to demonstrate the scientific support of the geometric configuration chosen for our 3D model of the spine:

-neutral spine curves for an adult man in standing standard anatomical position
+The neutral spine curves for an adult man in standing standard anatomical position

-The sacral slope is considered one of the primary determinants of the lumbar spine curvature (Roussouly 2011b; Duval-Beaupère 1992) and the spine as a whole.
-The sacral slope of our 3D model is 38.8° that is in agreement with the range generally accepted as a standard for a healthy spine and allocates the spine of our 3D model to Type 3 according to the classification proposed by Roussouly and colleagues in 2003 (Roussouly 2003).
+The sacral slope is considered one of the primary determinants of the lumbar spine curvature (Roussouly 2011b,Duval-Beaupère 1992) and the spine as a whole.
+The sacral slope of the Anatomy Standard spine model is 38.8° that is in agreement with the range generally accepted as a standard for a healthy spine and allocates the spine of our 3D model to Type 3 according to the classification proposed by Roussouly and colleagues in 2003 (Roussouly 2003).
 This type of spine curvature being reported as the most common for young and physically active men (Todd 2015).

 The C7-S1 SVA distance for our spine model is 10.0 mm that generally fits in the range of the data reported in the scientific literature for young men.